KRahulRao/funcmemo/README.md

 npm install funcmemo

-#For storing funcions-
+#For storing your funcions-

 var app = require('funcmemo');
 app.functCache.add("Your function name");

-#For retriving  funcions-
+#For retrieving your  funcions-

 var app = require('funcmemo');
 app.functCache.getFunc("Your function name");

-#For updating funcions-
+#For updating your funcions-

 var app = require('funcmemo');
 app.functCache.updateFunc("Your function name");